-- 6.7.1 All expansions shall be inspected semi-annually. - 6.7.2 Inspect contact surface and open area inside the cover for any debris and abnormal wear.
+- 6.7.1 All expansions shall be inspected semi-annually. - 6.7.2 Inspect the contact surfaces and open area inside the cover for any debris and abnormal wear.
 Verify there are no obstructions in the slots that will inhibit movement.
-Grab the slider and determine if it is loose.
-Look for evidence of shoes hitting slider.
-This could indicate that the slider has come loose and will make shoes jump out of contact with the conductor.
+Grab the block to determine if it is loose.
+Look for evidence of shoes hitting block.
+This could indicate that the block has come loose and will make shoes jump out of contact with conductor.
 The slider may have to be replaced.